What’s Your Secret?

 I want to share a very brief summary of my Operation Melt approach to weight loss in order to provide some context on the basics.
 But I am not going to dive deep into the details because I want to keep things simple for now.

-I share a detailed description of my approach and how to apply it to your journey in my upcoming book.
-So stay tuned!
+I share a detailed description of my approach and how to apply it to your journey in my book.
+Click here to learn more.

 As a project manager and technologist by trade, I like to use frameworks.
 A framework is a basic structure on which a system or concept is built.
 A good example of a framework is the network of studs, concrete and such that make up the framing in your house.
 By themselves these things aren’t a house but they provide the structure for the house.

-For my Operation Melt approach I adopted the core framework used for project management.
+For my approach I adopted the core framework used for project management.
 This framework defines the core processes / phases in the lifecycle of a project.

 Everything starts with initiation.
 This is the time when you decide that you are going to start a project, determine why it is important, define your goals and then make a commitment to the project.